 One thing that you need to know about is that if the credit card balance is left unpaid for longer, it will keep accumulating interest and fees.
 With the interest rates averaging about 25% per year, failing to repay the balance can easily blast your debt through the roof.
 This is scary, right?
 However, we have some ways that you can use to try and keep the damage from high-interest rates as low as possible.

-Keep reading as we reveal some professional steps that you can use to save yourself from incurring more debts from the credit card bills.
+Keep reading as we reveal some professional steps that you can use to save yourself from incurring more debts from credit card bills.

 How Do Credit Cards Work?

 Before we can look at what you can do when you can't pay, let's start by understanding how credit cards work.
 A credit card is a card designed to help you with purchases, paying bills, and now, withdrawing cash.
 Think of the card as a type of short-term loan, which the credit card company advances to you.
-You are given a limit of the amount of money to use for paying bills and making purchases.
+You are given a limit on the amount of money to use for paying bills and making purchases.

 Transaction Processing with Credit Cards

 The available credit or balance on the card keeps reducing as you spend, and you are required to pay back the money.
-When you use a credit card, the details are picked by an authorised bank, commonly referred to as merchant’s bank, to process the transaction.
-If the credit card company approves the transaction, it is completed and the amount deducted from the card.
+When you use a credit card, the details are picked by an authorised bank, commonly referred to as a merchant’s bank, to process the transaction.
+If the credit card company approves the transaction, it is completed and the amount is deducted from the card.